basondole/smokeping/README.md

-# To view contents chhose the topic of interest from above list
+# To view contents choose the topic of interest from above list